 Gluten-free flour blend – Be sure to use a flour blend without xanthan gum.
 For a store bought one, I prefer King Arthur Gluten-Free All Purpose Flour Blend.
-To make your own blend check out my post on gluten-free flours blends.
+To make your own blend check out my post on gluten-free flour blends.
 One-to-one and similar gluten-free flour blends which are meant to be a substitute for wheat flour, will not work as well in this recipe.

 Corn starch gives this gluten-free pie crust a light delicate texture.

 Rolling Out Pie Dough

 The most difficult thing about gluten-free pie crust is rolling it out and getting it into the pie tin in one piece.
 It is very sticky and tears easily.
 I solve those problems by rolling it between 2 pieces of plastic wrap.
 This way, transferring it to the pan is much easier.
 Here’s how I do it!